iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 There are cases when data is so large, or its processing is organized in a way such that its preferable to avoid moving it from its external/remote location.
-For example data on a network attached storage (NAS) drive, processing data on HDFS, running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.
+For example data on a network attached storage (NAS), processing data on HDFS, running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.

 External <abbr>outputs</abbr> and
 [external dependencies](/doc/user-guide/external-dependencies) provide ways to